beyond bullet points – Create Top PowerPoints

 A website for Seniors learning technology: http://alternatecloud.com

-For more tips visit his Blog: http://gregorywest.wordpress.com
+For more tips visit his Blog: https://gregorywest.wordpress.com

 Free Computer Help Seminars: Grace United Church – 519-542-1203